 At 09:30 meet your tour guide and fellow group members and travel to the Reykjanes Peninsula with its hot springs, mountains, bird cliffs, lunar landscapes and fishing villages.
 We warm up in the geothermal mineral-rich waters of the famous Blue Lagoon.
 In the afternoon we explore Krýsuvík, an area with solfataras, fumaroles, mud pots and hot springs.
 Next stop is the charming fishing village of Eyrarbakki with a large number of preserved houses from the period 1890-1920, and therefore a visit is like a journey 100 years back in time.
 We visit the local maritime and folk museum.
 In the evening we reach Hella, a small village in South Iceland, where we stay for three nights in simple cottages.
 You might take a walk south alongside the riverbank to experience complete solitude and tranquillity.

-Overnight location: Arhus Cabins or Hotel Hella.
-Breakfast included.
+Overnight location: Arhus Cabins / Hotel Hella, Hella.
+Breakfast included, dinner is on your own.
 (200km / 125mls)

 Today we drive the rough unpaved road to Landmannalaugar, an oasis in the barren highlands, surrounded by centre rhyolite mountains.
 Group members have the options to explore the area on their own or join the guide for a short hike through a rough lava field and up the slopes with an incredible spectrum of colours.
 The highlight is a 90-minute round-trip hike up toward Brenninsteinsalda, the rainbow mountain of Iceland, which is one of the most spectacular volcanic mountains in Landmannalaugar.
 The name in English translates to “sulphur wave”.
 It comes from the yellow sulphur spots which have coloured its sides.
 But there are other colours too: green from copper, black and blue from lava and ashes, red from iron in the earth and white from silica.
 It could very well be the most colourful mountain in Iceland, and so its picture is often found in books and calendars.
 The mountain is still “hot” where you can see sizzling sulphur springs and centre at its sides.
 For this hike, good boots and walking poles are helpful.
 In Landmannalaugar there is also a natural geothermal stream where you can enjoy a refreshing bath.
 Have swimwear and towel ready.
 On the way back to our accommodation, we stop at the beautiful waterfall Hjálparfoss in Þjórsárdalur valley surrounded by unusual basalt rock formations.
 Nearby we explore the Viking farm ruins at Stöng, which was completely buried in pumice during one of Mt.
 Hekla’s bigger eruptions in 1104.
 A leisurely hike brings us to Gjáin, a green oasis in an otherwise rocky, barren moon-like landscape. Þjórsárdalur is off-the-beaten-path and is dominated by Mt.
 Hekla and other volcanoes in the vicinity.
 Hekla is one of Iceland’s most active volcanoes; over 20 eruptions have occurred since settlement in 874.
 During the Middle Ages, Europeans called the volcano the “Gateway to Hell”.
 Please note that in case Landmannalaugar is not accessible during May and June departures, we travel only to Þjórsárdalur valley on that day.

-Overnight location: Arhus Cabins or Hotel Hella.
-Breakfast included.
+Overnight location: Arhus Cabins / Hotel Hella, Hella.
+Breakfast included, dinner is on your own.
 (290km / 180mls)

 Today, we visit three of Iceland’s most famous spots: Þingvellir National Park, Geyser hot springs, and Gullfoss waterfall.
 We start the day at the ancient Viking Parliament area of Þingvellir National Park, a UNESCO world heritage site.
 The Þingvellir plain is situated on a tectonic-plate boundary where North America and Europe are slowly tearing away from each other.
 Next stop is at the Geysir geothermal fields with a variety of hot springs and bubbling pools.
 Gullfoss, “the golden falls”, is a double waterfall that tumbles 34 meters into the Hvítá river originating from the glacier Langjökull.
 We continue to Skálholt, which is one of Iceland’s most historic and holy places.
 It was the centre of ecclesiastic power in Iceland for more than 700 years.